hannesdatta/thesis-guide/content/coach/meetings.md

 * If you write an email, write it short and to the point.

 ### Use of Microsoft Teams
 We will use Microsoft Teams for online meetings and communication.
-You will receive an invitation to join the Team after the official start of your supervision period.
+You will receive an invitation to join the Team after the official start of your supervision period (as of January 2021).